AccessivePath

 The AI auditor that produces IAAP-format reports.

-Seven named auditors, NVDA-backed screen reader simulation, source-level remediation guidance — and a procurement-ready Accessibility Conformance Report on every run.
+AI-led WCAG 2.2 auditing, NVDA-backed screen reader simulation, source-level remediation guidance — and a procurement-ready Accessibility Conformance Report on every run.

 What gets audited